Training to be a teacher

 Training to teach in secondary schools

-The Bracknell Forest Secondary School Partnership is a consortium comprising all Bracknell Forest’s secondary schools, a special school and a pupil referral unit.
-The partnership offers suitable candidates the opportunity to complete the School Direct training programme within the small, friendly and successful local authority of Bracknell Forest.
+The Bracknell Forest Partnership is a consortium comprising seven co-educational secondary schools with sixth forms, co-educational primary schools with nurseries, a pupil referral unit and two special schools The partnership offers suitable candidates the opportunity to complete the School Direct training programme within the small, friendly and successful local authority of Bracknell Forest.

-Your degree should be in the subject you wish to teach.
+Your degree should have significant content of the subject you wish to teach.
 Subject Knowledge Enhancement (SKE) courses are available in French, chemistry, computer science, mathematics and physics should you need to develop your subject knowledge.

 - Art and Design